 By Chitra Satyavasan

-A failed marriage, almost homeless, living on state benefits, a baby in tow and unemployment– a perfect recipe for disaster, right?
-But when JK Rowling found herself in that situation, she was inspired to write the first Harry Potter novel that took the world of children’s literature by storm.
+For popular author JK Rowling, the inspiration to write her first Harry Potter novel came to her when she was going through a particularly bad phase in her life.
+She had just come out of a failed marriage, was almost homeless and living on state benefits, had a baby and was unemployed.
+But, that’s when she wrote her first novel that took the world of children’s literature by storm.
 “It taught me things about myself that I could never have learnt otherwise,” says the writer who is now richer than the British Queen.

 Apple founder Steve Jobs, who gave the world the iPod, iPhone and iPad, once spoke about his three setbacks –dropping out of college, being fired from his own company, and being diagnosed with cancer – that pushed him to greater heights.